What is Elbow Joint Replacement?

 Osteoarthritis is the wear and tear of joint bone and soft tissues.
 Elbow osteoarthritis causes the following symptoms:

 Nonsurgical treatment options are recommended for mild to moderate elbow osteoarthritis.
 Severe elbow osteoarthritis that does not respond to nonsurgical treatment options may be treated surgically.
-If you have elbow pain, please do not delay a diagnosis—contact Orthopaedic Institute of Central Jersey (OIO) and make an appointment with elbow replacement specialist Dr. Nicholas Jarmon.
+If you have elbow pain, please do not delay a diagnosis—contact Orthopaedic Institute of Central Jersey (OICJ) and make an appointment with elbow replacement specialist Dr. Nicholas Jarmon.